Diet and Nutrition

 Maybe the pendulum is swinging back toward saturated fats are not so good for your heart.
 Guidelines are leaning toward 20 percent or fewer from meat.
 Leaner meat is probably better.
 But that could change again.

-Carbohydrades and fats are less important.
+Carbohydrates and fats are less important.
 If you’re getting enough protein, it’s hard to overdo carbs or fats.
 It doesn’t much matter which you get more of.
 People who are more athletic and do more exercise can certainly get away with more carbs.
-People who are less active probably should balance carbs and fats roughly the same.
-Keep in mind that a small amount of fat packs a lot of calories.
+People who are less active probably should balance carbs and fats roughly the same, but it depends on insulin resistance as much as activity.

 Fasting or intermittent fasting is not a good idea if you are trying to build muscle.
 It extends life in mice, but humans are not mice.
 You don’t want to be too thin.
 Any time you lose weight, you’re losing a combination of muscle and fat.